-If you have any questions relating to your design business, contact Sharon’s team at: firstname.lastname@example.org.
+If you need legal advice or contracts for your design business, contact Sharon’s team at: firstname.lastname@example.org.

-We work closely with Sharon Givoni through the Premium Group Coaching Program where we develop a range of contracts and educate our members in legal areas.
+We work closely with Sharon Givoni through the Premium Group Coaching Program where we develop a custom group contract and educate our members in legal areas.

 Find out more about The Design Coach: who we are and what we stand for.